ibm-cloud-docs/power-iaas/creating-estimate-private.md

     Machine types cannot be mixed within a rack, and all systems must have the same amount of memory.
     {: note}

 9. In the **Committed monthly spend** section, select the number of years from the **Contract commitment term** list.
-The **Committed monthly spend** value indicates the minimum monthly cost for your {{site.data.keyword.powerSys_notm}} pod.
+Choose **Advanced** or **Premium** IBM Cloud support.

+    The **Summary** panel displays the estimated costs for the contract commitment years based on your selection of IBM Cloud support.

     A longer contract commitment term reduces the minimum committed spend value.
 You can contact IBM to learn more about the possible savings with the commitment plans.
-Metered cost is determined based on the consumption and it is charged only when the consumption rate is greater than the minimum committed spend value.
     {: note}

-10. In the **Metered consumption cost** section, click **Model consumption** to set the predicted consumption of the configured infrastructure resources that you plan to use during the contract commitment term.
-You can specify the predicted memory and core usage for each of the server types.
-You can also set the predicted storage capacity that you plan to use.
-After you set the predicted usage and reviewed the estimated metered cost, close the **Model metered consumption on configured infrastructure** window.

-    The **Summary** panel displays the estimated costs for the contract commitment years based on your selection of predicted infrastructure resource usage.
-Metered consumption cost is charged only when the actual metered cost exceeds the **Committed monthly spend** value.

-11. In the Summary panel, review the estimated cost and click **Add to estimate**.
+10. In the Summary panel, review the estimated cost and click **Add to estimate**.
 The **Estimate** panel is displayed.

-12. From the **Add product to estimate** list, select **Create new estimate**.
-The Create new estimate panel is displayed.
+11. In the **Save Estimate** panel, select **Create New**.

-13. Enter a name for the estimate in the **Name** field.
+12. Enter a name for the estimate in the **Name** field.

-14. Optional: Enter a description for the estimate in the **Description (optional)** field.
+13. Optional: Enter a description for the estimate in the **Description (optional)** field.

-15. Click **Create**.
+14. Click **Save estimate**.
 You are redirected to the Estimate panel.

-16. Click **Save**.

-17. Click **View estimate** to open the estimate in a new tab.
+15. Click **View estimate** to open the estimate in a new tab.
 You can use the **Action** menu to export the estimate in XLSX, CSV, or PDF format.

 ## Contacting IBM to place an order for {{site.data.keyword.powerSys_notm}} Private Cloud in a {{site.data.keyword.on-prem-lc}}
 {: #contacting-ibm-private}